 Database Management Systems

 Study of database concepts with an emphasis on their application to business systems.
+This course may be offered in an online format.
 Prerequisites: BIS 228; 56 semester hours completed; either admission to Professional Business Studies or listed on signed major or minor.

 Information Systems Development Project